Tudor0404/easythread/docs/pages/testing.rst

 Video
 *****

-Testing was done in viedo format to convery more information efficiently.
+Testing was done in video format to convey more information efficiently.
 It contains testing from the main objectives and test plan.
-Link: LINK
+Link:

 Summary
 =======